When you’ve got stock in a company, it’s normally a really, really good thing.

 But no, you should never need to adjust your cost basis for RSU shares.
 (Unless we’re talking about Alternative Minimum Tax, and that’s a separate conversation.)

-In fact, the cost basis and RSU rules are incredibly straightforward: it’s the price the shares cost for normal market buyers the day they vested into your name.
-That’s it.
+Your cost basis is simply the market price of your company’s shares on the day they vested in your name… and that figure doesn’t change.
 And since that piece of information will never change, you’ll never need to adjust your cost basis for regular tax calculations.

 But one thing you should watch out for when filing your taxes is if your cost basis isn’t reported, or if there’s a missing cost basis anywhere.
 It’s more common than you think, so make sure you’re careful.

-Before you file, double-check that the income from your vested RSUs reported on your W2 matches the cost basis on your Form 1099-B.
+Before filing, double-check your W-2 income from RSUs matches the cost basis listed on Form 1099-B.

 ^ Click to reserve a free consultation. ^